gpuweb/WSL/Spec/source/index.rst

 Pointers and references
 """""""""""""""""""""""

-WHLSL has both pointers and array references.
+WSL has both pointers and array references.
 Pointers let the programmer access a specific memory location, but do not allow any pointer arithmetic.
 Array references are actually bounds-checked fat-pointers.

 The ``&`` and ``*`` operators simply convert between left-values and pointers.